vodkabears/Remodal/README.md

 #### Classes

-`.remodal` – the default class of modal dialogs
+`.remodal` – the default class of modal dialogs.

-`.remodal-wrapper` – the additional wrapper for the `.remodal`, it is not the overlay and used for the alignment
+`.remodal-wrapper` – the additional wrapper for the `.remodal`, it is not the overlay and used for the alignment.

-`.remodal-overlay` – the overlay of modal dialogs
+`.remodal-overlay` – the overlay of modal dialogs, it is under the wrapper.

 `.remodal-bg` – the background of modal dialogs, it is under the overlay and usually it is the wrapper of your content.
 You should add it on your own.